maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Question Three**: What is the relation between this framework and existing identification theory and partial identification theory in econometrics?

 **Question Four**: Is the ontological status of Ω the same in physics and economics?

-If not, what implications does this have for the scope of the framework?
+**Question Five**: What is the scaling behavior of the information loss rate D_f as the system grows?

+**Question Six**: In a real physical system, what is the behavior of D_f?

-### 3. Positioning of This Paper: Conceptual Contribution, Not Operational Contribution
+### 3. Positioning of This Paper

-**This paper is not an operational manual.** It does not tell empirical researchers "how to do it."
-It does not provide a step-by-step tutorial on "how to estimate D_f."
-It does not promise that "using D_f will improve policy evaluation."

-**This paper is a paper in the philosophy of science.** Its goal is to provide an information-theoretic explanation of "unidentifiability" in economics.
+**This paper is a paper in the philosophy of science.** Its goal is to provide an information-theoretic explanation of "unidentifiability."
 This explanation is conceptual, not operational.

-**The contribution of this paper is**: it clarifies the structural source of "unidentifiability."
-That source is: the macroscopic description M′ is a non-injective projection of the microscopic state Ω. Non-injective projection loses information, and information loss makes exact inverse inference impossible.

-**This explanation does not change the technical operations of empirical research.** Empirical researchers will still use instrumental variables, difference-in-differences, and regression discontinuity.
-But they will understand why these methods cannot "recover" microscopic states structurally, and can only "identify" causal effects.
+### 4. Relation to Existing Literature

+**On coarse-graining and information loss**: Research on information loss from coarse-graining dates back to Shannon (1948) and Kolmogorov's ε-entropy theory.
+Cover & Thomas (2006) systematically summarize rate-distortion theory.
+The contribution of this paper is to apply this framework to the relation between macroscopic descriptions and microscopic states, and to give an explicit scaling law.

+**On scaling laws**: Research on coarse-graining scaling laws in physics appears in renormalization group theory (Wilson, 1971) and critical phenomena.
+The scaling law D_f → α has a form similar to the scaling exponents of the renormalization group, but a different physical content: the renormalization group describes how coupling constants change with scale, while this paper describes how the information loss rate changes with the relative scaling of microscopic and macroscopic entropy.

+**On the arrow of time**: This paper forms a series with the first two papers.
+The first argues that the arrow of time and the unification predicament share a common source; the second argues for the structural source of irreversibility; this paper provides a quantitative theory of information loss rate.

-### 4. Structure of the Argument
+### 5. Structure of the Argument

-Section III defines the information loss rate and its properties, and discusses the ontological status of Ω. Section IV introduces rate-distortion theory and proves the inverse-inference error lower bound theorem.
-Section V gives the rate-distortion function for three common cases.
-Section VI provides a parameterized numerical example.
-Section VII discusses the sensitivity of D_f to the definition of Ω. Section VIII discusses the physical interpretation of ε_min and optimal macroscopic descriptions.
-Section IX discusses the relation to identification theory, partial identification theory, and causal inference.
-Section X discusses the ontological asymmetry of Ω and its consequences.
-Section XI discusses the relation to existing work in the philosophy of science.
-Section XII discusses scope and limitations.
-Section XIII responds to objections.
-Section XIV concludes.
+Section III defines the information loss rate and its properties.
+Section IV introduces rate-distortion theory and proves the inverse-inference error lower bound theorem.
+Section V gives rate-distortion functions for three common cases.
+Section VI provides numerical validation and the scaling law.
+Section VII validates the framework with a 2D Ising model.
+Section VIII discusses the sensitivity of D_f to the definition of Ω. Section IX discusses the relation to identification theory.
+Section X discusses ontological asymmetry.
+Section XI discusses scope and limitations.
+Section XII responds to objections.
+Section XIII concludes.

 ---